Sleep Apnea - Causes and Treatments

 What is Sleep Apnea?

-Sleep apnea is a sleep disorder that only occur during sleep and when a person’s breathing is interrupted.
+Sleep apnea is a sleep disorder that only occurs during sleep and when a person’s breathing is interrupted.
 During sleep, one’s breathing is repeatedly stops and starts again.
 This causes disruption to the sleep and the partner beside them.
-Such ‘stop and start breathing’ disruptions may occur over several hundred times through a single night of sleep, and this means that our brain and the rest of our body are not getting sufficient oxygen and we do not achieve deep sleep state for our brain and body to rest completely.
+Such ‘stop and start breathing’ disruptions may occur over several hundred times through a single night of sleep, and this means that our brain and the rest of our body are not getting sufficient oxygen, and we do not achieve a deep sleep state for our brain and body to rest completely.

 Main types of Sleep Apnea: